jerome-urbain/SotMUS25/docs/02_docker.md

 This command __creates and runs a new Docker container__ based on a specified image.
 It can also be used to specify various options and settings for the container.

-If you try now to instanciate the hello-world image previously pulled:
+If you try now to instantiate the hello-world image previously pulled:
 ```bash
 docker run hello-world
 ```